 Hydropower is America’s leading renewable energy resource.
 Of all the renewable power sources, it is the most reliable, efficient and economical.
-Western markets and delivers about 10,000 megawatts of reliable, cost-based hydropower from powerplants at 56 Federal hydropower plants and one coal-fired plant to rural electric cooperatives, municipalities, public utility districts, Federal and state agencies, Native American tribes and irrigation districts.
+Western Area Power Administration markets and delivers about 10,000 megawatts of reliable, cost-based hydropower from powerplants at 57 Federal hydropower plants and one coal-fired plant to rural electric cooperatives, municipalities, public utility districts, Federal and state agencies, Native American tribes and irrigation districts.

-The main products Western offers to our customers are:
+The main products WAPA offers to our customers are:

-Through our power marketing services, Western sells capacity—the demand of electricity, measured in kilowatts—and energy—the amount of electricity delivered over time, which is measured in kilowatthours.
+Through our power marketing services, WAPA sells capacity—the demand of electricity, measured in kilowatts—and energy—the amount of electricity delivered over time, which is measured in kilowatthours.
 Products include:

-Long-term, firm power and other long-term sales—Firm power is capacity and energy that Western guarantees to be available 24 hours a day.
-Western also sells contingent, or withdrawable capacity.
+Long-term, firm power and other long-term sales—Firm power is capacity and energy that WAPA guarantees to be available 24 hours a day.
+WAPA also sells contingent, or withdrawable capacity.
 Contingent capacity is sold to customers who agree that the capacity may be unavailable at times.
 The customer is responsible for replacing the capacity that is withdrawn or otherwise unavailable.

 Non-firm energy and short-term sales—Non-firm energy is sold to utilities that prefer not to use an expensive fuel or to make expensive purchases from another seller.
 The customer pays only for the energy delivered, since it has the capacity to meet its load, if necessary.